-If you wish to borrow the Beacon contact Tom Wood at least a week before the start of the trip to arrange collection of the unit from him. ph: 815 5795 or email
+If you wish to borrow the Beacon contact Annette Ellis at least one week before the start of the trip to arrange collection of the unit.

 Please read the following information before your trip.

-Make sure that everyone in the party knows where the PLB is and know how it operates.
-(There are instructions on it) A lost few minutes activating it may be critical.
+Make sure that everyone in the party knows where the PLB is and how it operates.
+(There are instructions with it).
+A lost few minutes activating it may be critical.